Learning Informed Prior Distributions with Normalizing Flows for Bayesian Analysis: Introduction

 \section{Introduction}

 Bayesian inference~\cite{10.1093/oso/9780198568315.001.0001} is a systematic statistical framework to constrain the probability distributions of model parameters $\btheta$, based on comparisons between model predictions $\by(\btheta)$ and experimental data $\by_{\rm exp}$.
-This framework can naturally handle high-dimensional model parameter spaces and apply multiple experimental constraints with non-trivial covariances to theoretical models~\cite{Paquet:2023rfd, Bernhard:2019bmu, Nijs:2020roc, Parkkila:2021tqq, Heffernan:2023gye, Shen:2023awv, Jahan:2024wpj, JETSCAPE:2024cqe}.
-The resulting multidimensional posterior distributions for the model parameters can be used to propagate uncertainties to model predictions~\cite{Jahan:2025cbp, Wu:2025psu}, under the scope of Bayesian uncertainty quantification (BUQ)~\cite{Phillips:2020dmw, Jacobs:2025ncn, Jaiswal:2025hyp}.
+This framework can naturally handle high-dimensional model parameter spaces and apply multiple experimental constraints with non-trivial covariances to theoretical models~\cite{RevModPhys.83.943, 10.1214/10-BA524, Phillips:2020dmw} It has become a standard data-driven approach in high-energy nuclear physics~\cite{Paquet:2023rfd, Bernhard:2019bmu, Nijs:2020roc, Parkkila:2021tqq, Heffernan:2023gye, Shen:2023awv, Jahan:2024wpj, JETSCAPE:2024cqe}.
+The resulting multidimensional posterior distributions for the model parameters can be used to propagate uncertainties to model predictions~\cite{Nijs:2021clz, Jahan:2025cbp, Wu:2025psu} in nuclear physics, under the scope of Bayesian uncertainty quantification (BUQ)~\cite{Phillips:2020dmw, Jacobs:2025ncn, Jaiswal:2025hyp}.

 At its core, Bayesian inference relies on Bayes' theorem:

 where $\mathcal{P}(\btheta|\mathbf{y}_{\rm exp})$ is the posterior distribution, $\mathcal{P}(\mathbf{y}_{\rm exp}|\btheta)$ the likelihood, $\mathcal{P}(\btheta)$ the prior, and $\mathcal{P}(\mathbf{y}_{\rm exp})$ the evidence.